Russell Conwell: Legacy

 Conwell's name lives on in the present-day Gordon-Conwell Theological Seminary, in South Hamilton, Massachusetts, an interdenominational evangelical theological seminary formed in 1969 by the merging of two former divinity schools, Conwell School of Theology of Temple University in Philadelphia and Gordon Divinity School in Wenham, Massachusetts.

 Russell Conwell Middle Magnet School in Philadelphia bears his name as well.
 The school yearbook is entitled Acres of Diamonds.
 Temple University's football team wear diamond decals on their helmets and diamond trim on their collars to reference Conwell's "Acres of Diamonds" speech.

 The film Johnny Ring and the Captain's Sword (1921) is based upon Conwell's writings regarding his experiences in the Civil War.

 The elementary school in Worthington, Massachusetts, his home town, bears his name.

+It is rumored that Conwell's body is frozen and stored in the basement of Wachman Hall for preservation and the possibility of reanimation.